Contiguous Boundary Guarding: Preliminaries for the Algorithms

 \begin{proof} Due to symmetry, we explain the proof for the counter-clockwise direction.
 Let $e$ be the edge of $\partial$ that contains $p$, and let $p_0$ be the endpoint of $e$ after $p$.
 Denote the segment $pp_0$ by $e_0$.
 Find the longest polygonal path $\delta$ consisting of a sequence $e_0,e_1,\dots,e_t$ of consecutive edges of $\partial$ such that the covering region $C$ of $\delta$ is nonempty.
 In view of Lemma~\ref{path-covering}, this path can be found in polynomial time by iteratively considering the edges after $e_0$ and computing the covering region in each iteration.

 Let $e_{t+1}$ be the edge of $\partial$ after $e_t$.
 Our choice of $\delta$ implies that the covering region of the concatenation of $\delta$ and $e_{t+1}$ is empty.
 Moreover, $q$ lies in the interior or on an endpoint of $e_{t+1}$.
 Let $p_t$ and $p_{t+1}$ be the endpoints of $e_{t+1}$ where $p_{t+1}$ appears after $p_t$.
 Observe that every point of $C$ sees $p_t$, but no point of $C$ sees $p_{t+1}$.
 The point $q$ is then the farthest point from $p_t$ on $e_{t+1}$, that is visible from a point of $C$.
-In particular, $q$ is the intersection point of $e_{t+1}$ and a ray from a vertex of $C$ through a reflex vertex of $P$.
-Thus $q$ can be found in polynomial time by checking all such rays. \end{proof}
+In particular, as proven in the next paragraph, $q$ is the intersection point of $e_{t+1}$ and a ray from a vertex of $C$ through a reflex vertex of $P$.
+Thus $q$ can be found in polynomial time by checking all such rays.

+Now we show that if $q$ is visible form a point $u\in C$ then it is visible from some vertex of $C$.
+The line through $e_{t+1}$ does not intersect $C$ because otherwise the intersection point would see $p_{t+1}$.
+Rotate $P$ such that the ray $\overrightarrow{p_{t+1}p_t}$ is upward.
+Assume that $C$ is to the right side of the ray.
+Let $u'$ be the first point on the boundary of $C$ that is hit by the ray $\overrightarrow{qu}$.
+Let $e$ be the edge on the boundary of $C$ that contains $u'$, and let $v$ be the vertex of $e$ to the left of $\overrightarrow{qu}$.
+Notice that every point of $e$ sees $p_t$.
+Thus, the open quadrilateral $v,p_t,q,u'$ does not intersect $\partial$, and hence $v$ sees $q$ because $vq$ is a diagonal of the quadrilateral.
+If $C$ is to the left of $\overrightarrow{p_{t+1}p_t}$ then $q=p_t$ and a similar argument carries over. \end{proof}